ChaoticByte/YaHueLib/README.md

 # YaHue Lib

 Yet Another Philips Hue API Library for Python.
-This project only implements a subset of the API.
+This project only implements home subset of the API.

 ## Getting Started